Our Curriculum Aims

 Maths and Numeracy

-Creative Arts: Art, Design / Technology, Photography, Textiles, Food Tech
+Creative Arts: including Art, Design / Technology, Photography, Textiles, Food Tech

 For students to attain curriculum knowledge is vital.
 For students to acquire and hone the skills necessary to be able to utilise and apply their knowledge in a range of ways is critical for success in exam situations and beyond.